Lecture 1 – Kinetics of Free Radical-Initiated Polymerization

 Mohamed S. El-Aasser

-Surfactants play major roles in emulsion polymerization during the particle nucleation and growth stages, with direct impact on latex particle size, size distribution, polymerization rate, molecular weight, and particle morphology.
+Surfactants play major roles in emulsion polymerization during the particle nucleation and growth stages, with direct impact on latex particle size, size distribution, polymerization rate, polymer molecular weight, and particle morphology.
 Surfactants are also essential during post-polymerization processes: stripping, storage, shipping, and formulation for several applications.
 The general characteristics of surfactants and their adsorption profiles on latex particles will be reviewed.
-The specific role of surfactants in determining the particle number according to the various nucleation mechanisms will be described.
-Three alternatives to conventional surfactants, including recent work on reactive surfactants, will be reviewed.
+The specific role of surfactants (single and mixtures of surfactants) on the kinetics of emulsion polymerization (rate of polymerization and evolution particle number as a function of polymerization time according to the various nucleation mechanisms) will be described.
+The influence of water-solubility of monomers, partition of the surfactant between the monomer and aqueous phases, and the use of single vs. mixtures of anionic and non-ionic surfactants on the kinetics results of emulsion polymerization will also presented and discussed.
+Three alternatives to conventional surfactants, including ionic monomers, block copolymers, and the recent work on reactive surfactants in emulsion polymerization and characterization results of their loci in the final copolymer latex particles as well as properties of films cast from these latexes be discussed.

 Lecture 5 (a) – Latexes for Industrial Applications